russross/codegrinder/README.md

     7 5 * * * /home/russ/codegrinder/setup/backup-codegrinder-database

 with the directory set to match your installation location.
-This will create a daily snapshot of the database in `~/backup`.
-You should probably copy this to a different machine on a regular basis and also clear out old backups periodically.
+This will create a snapshots of the database in `~/codegrinder/backup`.
+I have a cron job on a different machine run a little while after the backup that uses `rsync` to clone the backup directory on that other machine.

 License